 Talk to people in your chosen area and tell them about your project!
-See how they react to having a new zero waste shop set up in their town.
+See how they react to the idea that you want to set up a zero waste shop in their town.
 If they are overwhelmingly excited, you might have found your spot!

 Does the area have good access?